 Shopkeepers in the UK have the legal right to reject payments for items if customers try to give them small change in large quantities.

-Do you know any interesting or fun facts about money?
+Do you know any fun facts about money?
 Share them in the comments below!